coins/bitcoin-scripts/op_lookup.md

 # ]"
 ```

 As soon as the lookup table is on the stack, we can efficiently use it from anywhere in the script.
 Using `OP_DEPTH` we can even handle dynamic stack sizes to perform the required "pointer arithmetic" for the offset to be used with `OP_PICK`.
+In this example, the address of `pow2` is `24`.